Yettimania/demo-ml/etl/README.md

 # Prerequisites

-`direnv` is used to set environemtnal variables that are used in the `main.py` in order to make the database connection.
+`direnv` is used to set environment variables that are used in the `main.py` in order to make the database connection.

 - `direnv`: Extensions of the shell to provide directory based environmental variables.
 [Link](https://direnv.net/)